 PREVIOUS: Risk-ADDICTED (Part 1)

-People are drawn to risks that promise a quick positive outcome that will be exciting, help them forget themselves & get rid of unpleasant emotions.
+RISK-ADDICTED people are drawn to activities & decisions that promise a quick positive outcome that will be exciting, to help them forget themselves & get rid of unpleasant emotions.
+However, those who willingly participate in risky behavior court danger — prone to injury, disease, financial loss, incarceration & fatality.
+We can lose :

-ACoAs: Risk-junkies were just as terrorized growing up as the risk-averse, but their unconscious ‘defense of choice’ is to be counter-phobic, ie. so numb to the fear they carry, that they need a high degree of stimulation (danger) just to feel alive.
-When ‘nothing is happening’ they feel let down – something is missing.
-YES – & it’s THEMSELVES!
-Under-riskers withdraw & hide out, while Over-riskers push themselves to the limit & beyond.
+ACoAs: Under-riskers withdraw & hide out, while Over-riskers push themselves to the limit & beyond.
+Such risk-junkies were just as terrorized growing up as the risk-averse, but their unconscious ‘defense of choice’ is to be counter-phobic, ie. so numb to the fear they carry that they need a high degree of stimulation (danger) just to feel alive.
+So when ‘nothing’s happening’ (outside) they feel let down – but what’s missing is actually something inside.

-• drove while drunk (& with family), constantly raging / arguing in the car
+• drove while drunk (& with family), raging / arguing in the car

 • fought with everyone they could